-Process Objective: To give you ways on how to apologize for your wrongdoing.
+Process Objective: To provide you with efficient ways to apologize in any situation.
 Life Coach:Keandre Curry (Contact me)

 Understand why apologies are important.